gilboonet/auto_flattener/README.md

 Optional parameters are : (default format is a4)
 - --format 'a3' will pack the pattern into a3 pages (possibles values are a1 to a4)
 - --triangle '...' is optional and will force each page (before sorting by size) to start with provided triangle
+- --echelle 0.75 will scale the model ( < 1 to reduce, > 1 to expand)

 Finally, the pattern pdf file is created with :
 ```